 Academic Physicians

-The AMA Academic Physicians Section (APS) held its 2024 Interim Meeting on Friday, Nov.
-8 in Orlando, Florida, with approximately 40 academic physician members in attendance from academic institutions across the country.
+The 2025 Interim Meeting of the AMA Academic Physicians Section (APS) was held Nov.
+14 in National Harbor, Maryland with approximately 45 academic physician members in attendance from various institutions across the country.

 Your Powerful Ally